List in formation. Please send us your bio if you’re attending the conference (either as a speaker or participant).

 Prof. Michael D. Murray, University of Kentucky College of Law, Kentucky, United States

 Michael Murray graduated from Loyola College in Maryland and from Columbia Law School, where he was a Harlan Fiske Stone Scholar.
 He was a member of a national champion Jessup International Law Moot Court team at Columbia, and Notes Editor of the Columbia Journal of Transnational Law.
 After law school, he clerked for U.S. District Judge John F. Nangle of the Eastern District of Missouri, and Chair of the Judicial Panel on Multidistrict Litigation.
 Murray also practiced commercial, intellectual property, and products liability litigation for seven years at Bryan Cave law firm in St. Louis.
 After leaving private practice, Professor Murray taught at Saint Louis University School of Law, the University of Illinois College of Law, Valparaiso University School of Law, the University of Michigan Law School, and the University of Massachusetts School of Law.
 He currently teaches at the University of Kentucky College of Law.
-He has taught International Art Law in the University of San Diego Law School’s summer 2007 and summer 2009 international and comparative law programs in Florence, Italy.
-Professor Murray was the director of Valparaiso’s 2010 London-Cambridge Program in which he taught International and Comparative Civil Liberties: Freedom of Expression at Cambridge.
-Professor Murray currently has published twenty-seven books and numerous law review articles on legal writing, rhetoric, art law, copyright, the right of publicity, and other topics.
+He has also taught in Italy and the United Kingdom.
+He has published 27 books and numerous law review articles on legal writing, rhetoric, art law, copyright, the right of publicity, and other topics.

 Michael Ng, University of Hong Kong Faculty of Law

 Prof. Laurel Oates, Seattle University School of Law, Seattle, Washington, United States